airbytehq/airbyte/docs/tutorials/transformation-and-normalization/transformations-with-sql.md

 ## Export Plain SQL files

-Airbyte is internally using a specialized tool for handling transformations called DBT.
+Airbyte is internally using a specialized tool for handling transformations called dbt.

 The Airbyte Python module reads the `destination_catalog.json` file and generates dbt code responsible for interpreting and transforming the raw data.

-The final output of DBT is producing SQL files that can be run on top of the destination that you selected.
+The final output of dbt is producing SQL files that can be run on top of the destination that you selected.

 Therefore, it is possible to extract these SQL files, modify them and run it yourself manually outside Airbyte!